The Financial Technology Law Review: South Korea

 ii Crowd-lending and P2P lending

-- a central registry will be set up to manage and maintain up-to-date information about online P2P financing transactions, such as information about borrowers and investors, and will also manage limits on loans and investments.
+In addition, a person who intends to provide a P2P lending service must have at least 500 million won of equity capital, adequate human resources and physical facilities, and register with the FSC.
+Principal investing by P2P lending-service providers will be permitted only when more than 80 per cent of investments for P2P loan balance have been raised, and a central registry will be set up to manage and maintain up-to-date information about online P2P financing transactions, such as information about borrowers and investors, and will also manage limits on loans and investments.

-In the case of securities acquired through crowdfunding, it is obligatory to deposit at a securities depository or make a safety deposit, and for a period of six months, transfer cannot be made other than to professional investors and persons specified under the FSCMA.
+In the case of securities acquired through crowdfunding, it is required to deposit at a securities depository or make a safety deposit, and for a period of six months, transfer cannot be made other than to professional investors and persons specified under the FSCMA.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 There is no existing regulatory regime or statute that specifically regulates cryptocurrency or blockchain businesses in South Korea.
 However, the Korean regulators are likely to apply existing Korean laws such as the FSCMA and the Criminal Code to cryptocurrency-related transactions.
 For example, the FSCMA defines securities as 'financial investment products for which investors do not owe any obligation to pay anything in addition to the money or any other valuables paid at the time of acquiring such instruments'.
 Securities are categorised into six classes under the FSCMA: debt securities, equity securities, beneficiary securities, investment contract, derivatives-linked securities and depositary receipts.
 Cryptocurrency would likely fall under the FSCMA's definition of debt security, equity security or investment contract depending on the specific facts and circumstances involved.